meitu/MPITextKit/README.md

 - For multi-line text display in AutoLayout, it is recommended to set the `preferredMaxLayoutWidth` to improve performance.
 - You should not use `text` and `attributedText` at the same time.
+- When you customize attribute, you should override the  `- isEqual:` and  `- hash` methods.

 ## Reference